Stuycs-K/final-project-3-lin-ryan-chen-vinson/WORKLOG.md

 - fixed the board initialization issue that was breaking all the white pieces
 - fixed rook getValidMoves so all rooks can move correctly
 - finally figured out how to fix pawn getValidMoves so all pawns can move correctly

+### 6/4/24 + 6/5/24
+- discussed how to fix check and checkmate system
+- fixed findKing to find king for both colors
+- fixed isInCheck to determine if king of color is in check
+- wrote causesCheck to determine if a piece causes a check to see the validmoves for that piece